Accidents involving trucks are often complex

-Due to their sheer size and weight, accidents involving trucks or tractor-trailers are usually much more serious than accidents involving a car against a car.
-Extra care must be taken in such cases.
+Due to their sheer size and weight, accidents involving trucks or tractor-trailers are much more serious than accidents involving a car against a car.
+Extra care is needed in such cases.
 Not only are injuries usually more serious, but legally, they can be harder cases to handle.
 Multiple parties can be held accountable and more finger-pointing often goes on.
 Also, truck drivers and their owners are required to follow more laws and regulations.
 This can make truck accidents harder for people to handle on their own.
 If injuries occurred, it is a good idea to talk to a lawyer as soon as you are able to.

 If you were hurt in an accident with a truck, you have probably already been to the emergency room or at least to your own doctor.
 If not, don’t delay in seeking initial or follow up medical care so that you can begin any recommended course of treatment immediately.
-It is important to do what your doctor tells you because injuries from truck accidents can be catastrophic enough as it is and you don’t want to make things worse for yourself by waiting to be seen.
+It is important to do what your doctor tells you and keep careful notes.
+Injuries from truck accidents are catastrophic enough as it is and you don’t want to make things worse for yourself by waiting to be seen.
 The sooner you begin treatment, the more likely it is that you will feel better sooner, too.

 Common causes of truck accidents include: